 What Do We Mean When We Discuss Masculinity, Femininity, and Feminism?

-Before we can talk about how these identities and ideas are presented in Pop Culture Media, we need to understand what these words mean.
-I did my Bachelor of Arts in Political Science, specializing in topics in gender and reproductive politics, so the following definitions are based on my cumulative understanding of a variety of readings, lectures, talks, and research.
+Before we can talk about how these identities and ideas are presented in Pop Culture Media, we need to understand what these words mean

-Before we get started, a TRIGGER WARNING for discussions of masculinity, femininity, and feminism.
-I also want to make clear that the following discussion is based on a Western context and may not translate fully into the role construction in other cultures.
+I want to make clear up front that the following discussion is based on a Western context and may not translate fully into the role construction of other cultures.
 This context will also focus on the binary of femininities and masculinities.
-This is not meant to ignore or invalidate non-binary, two-spirit, X-gender, or third gender identities, only to recognize that both our current political structures and conceptions of femininity and masculinity are at worst negligent of these identities or stringently binary and tend to lump such identities in with femininities.
-As such, at this time, I am not in a position to speak to these identities with the same authority, but I would love any source recommendations you could share!
+This is not meant to ignore or invalidate non-binary, two-spirit, X-gender, transgender, or third gender identities, only to recognize that both our current political structures and conceptions of femininity and masculinity are largely constructed in the binary with all other gender identities being self-deterministically informed at the site of struggle within the prescriptive nature of this binary, by opposing, resisting, and in some cases performing this binary.
+Thus, when we discuss conceptual masculinities and femininities, these discussions are not limited to the experience of men and women but to all who question, perform, and are perceived within or impacted by binary gender.

 The first thing to make clear is that when we talk about either masculine and feminine roles and traits or masculine and feminine identities we are never talking about individual people and their individual roles and traits.
 Humans are endlessly diverse and have endless means for self-expression and ways of performing the same base roles and identities.
 Instead, we are discussing the connotations and generalizations of how society traditionally expects men and women to behave and what roles and traits we associate with them.
+Gender, sex, and sexuality are categories of being informed by cultural and historical ideas and social conceptions, rather than biological imperatives, that have become naturalized and institutionalized over time.
 We are also then discussing the different ways men and women are socialized and taught what constitutes acceptable behaviour.

 When we discuss "performing femininity" or "performing masculinity," we are discussing the extent to which an individual is meeting the expectations for these genders as assigned by society.
+Thus, femininities and masculinities are social taboo, or cultural punishment and ostracization.
+In turn, it is through these reproduced acts that we come to define gender, creating a pattern in which our adherence to gendered assumptions and emulation of masculinities and femininities informs these cultural expectations and taboos at the same time as we are limited by them.
 It is critical to understand that in this conception the roles, behaviours, and appearances we associate with masculinity and feminity are not inherent or biological.
 Instead, they are social constructions that find praxis and meaning in their performance and embodiment.

 Let's start by talking about masculine roles and traits versus feminine roles and traits.
 Again, it does not matter who actually fills these roles, only what society would historically expect.
 Similar to how romance languages use masculine and feminine forms of various nouns and verbs, English subconsciously applies binary, gendered meaning, to ways of being and of being perceived.
 In general, masculine roles and traits tend to be louder and more dominant and set in the public sphere, while feminine roles and traits tend to be more nurturing and set in the private sphere.